Dineshkumar200/Android-Studio/Workshop 1/README.md

 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.
+To create a Welcome Activity  to display messages using Android Studio.

 ## EQUIPMENTS REQUIRED: